parallelvirtualcluster/pvc/docs/architecture/cluster.md

 ## Node Specifications: Considering the size of nodes

 Each node in the cluster must be sized based on the needs of the cluster and the load placed on it.
-In general, taller nodes are generally better for performance and allow for a more powerful cluster on less hardware, though the needs of each specific environment and workload my affect this differently.
+In general, taller nodes are better for performance and allow for a more powerful cluster on less hardware, though the needs of each specific environment and workload my affect this differently.

 At a bare minimum, each node should have the following specifications: